onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 we can incentivize people to fill out questions to "complete their profile" and nudge them towards answering "top 10 civilizational concerns" - something they might have never even thought about.
 Some would perhaps look around at what scientists have had to say and boost their answers - hopefully, few would turn to kim kardashian for that sort of question we could give points for "filling your profile" - values, top 10s, etc.

+Why does Nate Hagens always ask his guests at the end of the show about the one thing they would like to say or do?
+Ranking.
+RR

 How about top 10 mysteries?
 Why dont we crowdsource that?
 Example: how on earth did anyone discover ayahuasca